Transnational repression by Russia: Background

 Freedom House has documented at least 854 direct, physical incidents of transnational repression globally from 2014 to 2022.
 14 governments have used Interpol notices in detaining and deporting individuals.
 Russia accounted for 31% of such incidents.
 Russia's campaign heavily relies on assassination, targeting former insiders and individuals that the regime perceives as threats to its security.
 Assassinations made up one quarter of all acts of transnational repression conducted by the Russian government, while one-third of all assassinations globally were committed by Russia.
+According to a February 2026 report by the Montreal Institute for Global Security, Russia has engaged in transnational repression in Canada through a combination of intimidation, surveillance, cyber operations, and influence campaigns.

 Methods of repression

 Assassination

 In 2021, Freedom House reported 26 assassinations or attempted assassinations globally since 2014.
 The Russian transnational repression campaign accounted for seven of them.
 Additionally, Russia is also responsible for assaulting and detaining its nationals abroad as well as conducting renditions and unlawful deportations.

-Freedom House found that the Kremlin tends to target individuals who possibly defected to member states of NATO and cooperated with those governments' intelligence agencies; ones considered to have been involved in armed conflict with Russia in the past; or those whose political or business activities conflict with the security services.
+Freedom House found that the Kremlin tends to target individuals who possibly defected to member states of NATO and cooperated with those governments' intelligence agencies, ones considered to have been involved in armed conflict with Russia in the past, or those whose political or business activities conflict with the security services.
 It has demonstrated a willingness to take the life of perceived threats at least in Ukraine, Germany, Bulgaria, and the U.K.

 Since the start of the Russian invasion of Ukraine, that list includes military defectors.

+In September 2026, U.S. Justice Department charged members of a Russian intelligence network with plotting to kill Kremlin critics outside Russia.
+The indictment alleged that the network offered $40,000 to kill or "disappear" a Russian dissident in the United States and, in a separate 2025 plot, $25,000 to kill a Kremlin critic believed to be living in Lithuania.

 Interpol notice

-The Kremlin also harasses and detains its nationals in exile through manipulating and abusing the Interpol notice system.
+The Kremlin also harasses and detains its nationals in exile by manipulating and abusing the Interpol notice system.
 A significant case was its targeting of Bill Browder, a whistleblower who campaigned to sanction officials involved in Sergei Magnitsky’s murder, corruption, and human rights violations.
 He was placed on Interpol’s ‘wanted list’ by Russian authorities.

 Russia is responsible for 38% of public Red Notices globally.
 Due to a lack of transparency at the Interpol, it is challenging to determine how the government is able to use this notice system to such an extensive degree.
 The government has also been able to use Interpol's Red Notices in detaining individuals who reside in the U.S. for extensive periods of time.
 Due to Red Notices from Russia, there have been asylum seekers who have spent over one year in ICE detention.

 In 2021, governments in Russia, the People's Republic of China, Turkey, and Bahrain managed to have their nationals detained in Morocco, Poland, Serbia, Kenya, and Italy based on Red Notices.
-Most of these detained individuals involved in political activism or civic activism.
+Most of these detained individuals are involved in political activism or civic activism.